ministryofjustice/calculate-release-dates/docs/sds-40.md

 To be included in Tranche 1, the following conditions had to be met:

 - The person was **in custody on 10 September 2024**
-- They had **at least one SDS sentence imposed before 10 September 2024** which produced a **50% Conditional Release Date (CRD) on or after 10 September 2024**
+- They had **at least one SDS sentence imposed before 10 September 2024**, which produced a **50% Conditional Release Date (CRD) on or after 10 September 2024**
 - And either:
-    - They had **no sentences or aggregates of 5 years or more** in their booking, or
+    - They had **no sentences or aggregates of 5 years or more** in their calculable sentence envelope or
     - They had **sentences or aggregates of 5 years or more**, but the **latest Sentence Licence Expiry Date (SLED)** of those longer sentences was **before 10 September 2024**

-To be Tranche 2 a person must have a longer SDS sentences or aggregates (5 years or more) with a latest SLED after 10 September 2024.
+To be Tranche 2, a person must have longer SDS sentences or aggregates (5 years or more) with the latest SLED after 10 September 2024.

-Generally, people who were **not in custody on 10 September 2024** were not considered for tranching or defaulting - though specific considerations apply.
-Refer to the relevant SDS Operational Guidance or Policy.
-Similarly, for detailed examples and exceptions (e.g. transitional cases between tranches, aggregate sentences), refer to the relevant SDS Operational Guidance.
+Generally, people **not in custody on 10 September 2024** were not considered for tranching or defaulting - though specific considerations apply.
+Also, please refer to the SDS Operational Guidance for detailed examples and exceptions (e.g., transitional cases between tranches and aggregate sentences).

 ## Scope and Eligibility